Connecticut

 A. Authority

-Connecticut remains one of the few states with a productive and accessible pardon process, and the number of grants in recent years has increased with a new authority to dispense with the requirement of a formal hearing, and a lesser form of relief aimed at employment and licensing barriers.
+Connecticut is the only state whose pardon p;rocess has been controlled by the legislature since colonial times.
+Over the years, the State has consistently retained a productive and accessible pardon process, and the number of grants in recent years has increased with a new authority to dispense with the requirement of a formal hearing in certain less serious cases.
+See “Frequency of Grants,” below.
+The Board now also dispenses a lesser form of relief (certificate) aimed at employment and licensing barriers.

 While applicable statutes continue to authorize both provisional pardons and Certificates of Rehabilitation, the Board now uses the terminology Certificate of Employability, giving rise to a certain amount of confusion on the part of those unfamiliar with the Board’s policies and procedures.